rhysfaultless/website-personal/src/pages/bookshelf.md

 - Getting Things Done
 - A Guide to the Project Management Body of Knowledge
 - Storytelling With Data
+- **Three Sigma Leadership, Or The Way Of The Chief Engineer**

+## Design

+- **The Art Of Doing Science And Engineering, Learning To Learn**
+- Thinking in Systems, A Primer
+- Change By Design
+- The Designer's Dictionary of Color
+- The Designer's Dictionary of Type
+- Hooked, How to Builde Habit Forming Products
+- Layout Workbook, A real world guide to building pages in graphic design
+- Growth Hacker
+- Trust Me I'm Lying
+- **Notes on the Synthesis of Form**
+- Visual Explanations, Images and Quantities, Evidence and Narrative
+- **Zag**
+- Pre-Suasion
+- How To Win Friends And Influence People
+- To Sell Is Human

+## Writing

+- The Elements Of Style
+- Draft No. 4—On the Writing Process
+- On Writing Well
+- **Writing Tools**
+- The Art Of Dramatic Writing
+- **On Writing: A Memoir of the Craft**

 ## Ideology

 - Meditations
 - Epictetus, Discourses and Selected Writings
 - Seneca, Letters From A Stoic